vatesfr/xen-orchestra/docs/through_purchase_department.md

 Typically, you will provide two contacts:

 * The "billing contact" (in general, the purchaser email).
 This account will have access to invoices.
-This is the account which makes the purchase and then binds the XO plan to the second contact account, the technical contact.
+This is the account doing the purchase.
+Once purchased, the license needs to be bound to the second contact account, the technical contact.
 * The "technical contact", the email of the system administrator using the solution and making support requests.

 ## As "billing contact"